-Should parents wish to clarify the setting situation in Science they should contact Mr Matthews (smatthews@gordons.school) in the first instance.
+Should parents wish to clarify the Setting situation in Science they should contact Mr Matthews (smatthews@gordons.school) in the first instance.

-It is important to note that the end of Year 9 Science exams will be used to determine the Set a pupil will be placed in for their GCSE course.
-Please ensure, therefore, that your son or daughter takes these exams seriously and prepares for them appropriately.
+It is important to note that the end of Year 9 Science examinations will be used to determine the Set a student will be placed in for their GCSE course.
+Please ensure, therefore, that your son or daughter takes these examinations seriously and prepares for them appropriately.